-Manually install Sun Java Plugin + Iceweasel on Debian Wheezy
+Manually install the Sun Java Plugin + Iceweasel on Debian Wheezy

-Who, like me, are using Debian GNU / Linux as the operating system for your desktop, will certainly have noticed that a few months on this fantastic distribution has been eliminated the package version of Java product from SUN (now Oracle) and in its place is can use the version of OpenJDK .
-At the same time they are also missing the plugin for Iceweasel (the default browser installed in Debian) package related to the SUN (now Oracle) and in their place you must use the IcedTea plugin.
-However, it may happen to have the need to use their own version of Java Oracle closed and its plugin for Iceweasel and, therefore, I decided to write this guide that explains how to install them manually on your desktop and use debian painlessly closed version of Java.
-First you need to download the binary package of the ' latest version of Java from the Oracle website.
-In the moment in which there is available the write version 6 update 31.
-After downloading the appropriate files via browser, we proceed by opening a terminal and acquire root privileges, then we move to the directory where the binary file and give you the rights to read and execute even simple users:
+Who, like me, are using Debian GNU / Linux as the operating system for the desktop, will certainly have noticed that a few months ago about this fantastic distribution was eliminated pack version of Java produced by SUN (now Oracle) and in its place is You can use the version of OpenJDK .
+At the same time they are also missing the plugin for Iceweasel (the default browser installed in Debian) package related to the SUN (now Oracle) and in their place you need to use the IcedTea plugin.
+However, it may happen to have the need to use the right version of Java Oracle closed and its plugin for Iceweasel and, therefore, I decided to write this guide that explains how to install them manually on your desktop and use the debian version painlessly closed Java.
+First you need to download the binary package of the ' latest version of Java from Oracle's website.
+By the time I am writing the original version 6 update 31.
+After downloading the appropriate files through browser, we proceed by opening a terminal and acquire root privileges, then you move to the directory where the file is binary and attributed to him the rights to read and execute even simple users:

 # Chmod 755 jre-6u31-linux-x64.bin

 At this point we run the binary file downloaded, it does not return before momentanemente user without root privileges:

 $ Sh jre-6u31-linux-x64.bin

 As you will note, the execution of the binary file will do nothing but create a new subdirectory inside the files needed to run programs in java.